Cisco boosts virtual networking with vCider acquisition

-Networking equipment company Cisco Systems Inc (CSCO.O) said on Thursday it has acquired virtual networking company vCider to defend itself from competitors in the cloud computing business.
+Oct 4 Networking equipment company Cisco Systems Inc said on Thursday it has acquired virtual networking company vCider to defend itself from competitors in the cloud computing business.

 VCider, a privately held company founded in 2010, specializes in offering products that let organizations create virtual private networks and link data centers.